Bobeart/CS3516/project3/readme.txt

 tested with clang (on my own computer), gcc 6.2.1 (on my own computer), and gcc 4.1.2 (on the CCC machines).

+Run 'make clean' to delete the executable and all build files.